 There are two ways of deploying MySQL on Google Cloud, one is a fully-managed option via Cloud SQL, and the other is a self-managed option via Compute Engine.
 The fully managed Google Cloud MySQL deployment is already talked about in the previous sections.

-Google Compute Engine is an Infrastructure-as-a-service (IaaS) Platform known for providing excellent performance and reliability.
-The Compute Engine option is more suitable for enterprise-level requirements and for experienced Database Administrators.
+Google Compute Engine is an Infrastructure-as-a-service (IaaS) platform that provides excellent performance and reliability.
+The Compute Engine option is more suitable for enterprise-level requirements and experienced Database Administrators.
 It gives you a high level of control over your Google MySQL Database on GCP, allowing you to customize and configure the Database.

 |Fully-managed MySQL Deployment||Self-managed MySQL Deployment|